Opal Doublet, Opal Triplet, and Mosaic Opal

-Opal Doublets are made of a thin layer of high-quality Light Opal, which is glued onto a suitable support layer.
-For the backing different materials such as obsidian, crystal glass, the Matrix of Boulder Opal or a piece of black Potch can be used.
-There from precious stones occur with beautiful colors for relatively reasonable prices compared to similar quality solid Black Opals.
-Also, Opal Doublets enjoy great popularity because they can be produced in larger quantities.
+Opal Doublets are composed of a thin layer of high-quality Light Opal, which is bonded to a suitable support layer.
+For the backing, different materials may be used, including obsidian, crystal glass, ironstone, or black potch.
+From these combinations, precious stones with beautiful colours are created for relatively reasonable prices compared to solid Black Opals of similar quality.
+Opal Doublets enjoy great popularity because they can be produced in large quantities.

 Opal Triplets are a further development of the Opal Doublet.
-Here the thin precious Opal layer is protected by an additional layer of rock crystal or glass covering the Opal.
-Opal Triplets are very labor intensive to produce, but economical in the use of the precious Opal rough material.
-Primarily Light Opal is used, which shows intense colors on the dark backing.
-Since the fine Opal is well protected under the rock crystal or glass cap, a very thin Opal layer is enough to create a Triplet with vibrant shimmering colors.
+Here, the thin precious opal layer is protected by an additional layer of clear quartz or glass covering the opal.
+Opal Triplets are very labor-intensive to produce, but economical in the use of precious opal rough material.
+Primarily Light Opal is used, which shows intense colours on the dark backing.
+Because the fine opal is well-protected under the rock crystal or glass cap, a very thin opal layer is enough to create a Triplet with vibrant, shimmering colours.

 Opal Triplets are attractive alternatives to the precious and rare Black Opal.
-Their play-of-color is impressive and constantly changing depending on the exposure to light.
-Therefore, they adapt flexible to each color trend of fashion.
-Generally, they are the least expensive variety of all Australian Opals, but good qualities can reach very high prices as well.
+Their play-of-colour is impressive and constantly changing depending on lighting conditions.
+Therefore, they are adaptable to every colour trend in fashion.
+Generally, Opal Triplets are the least expensive variety of all Australian Opals, but good qualities can reach very high prices as well.

 Mosaic Opals are composed of hundreds of very small, thin slices of high-quality opal, painstakingly set together in intricate mosaic designs.
 Like Opal Triplets, they are bonded to a dark-coloured support layer and protected by a clear quartz or crystal glass cap.